Th3Fr0gg/BitcoinDigitsDateConverter/README.md

  # Bitcoin Digits Date Converter

 Date converter to 5D Bitcoin Digits!
+This repository contains Python code developed for the Bitcoin Digits collection.
+The software facilitates the conversion of dates to and from a five-digit number.
+The code includes two functions:

 You can run this code online using the [Programiz Python Online Compiler](https://www.programiz.com/python-programming/online-compiler/).
 Follow the steps below: